 If you’re moving to sunny Florida and want to buy a boat, chances are you have many questions.
 For example, how much does a boat cost, and do you need a license to drive one in Florida?
 So if you’re searching for the answer to these and other questions, read on!
 We’ve got your answers below, plus essential info about being a Florida boat owner!
+(Good news, we even have boat storage in Bradenton!)

 In Florida, owning a boat is almost as popular as owning a car.
 That’s not surprising, considering the Sunshine State has over 1300 miles of coastline!
 There are so many places for boating; you could go to a different one every day of the year!
 There’s the Atlantic Ocean on the east coast, while the west coast and Panhandle have the Gulf of Mexico.